agardnerIT/keptn-integration-boilerplate/README.md

 ## Jenkins

+### Usecase: Jenkins has a public IP and Keptn can trigger Jenkins Jobs

 Cloud Automation triggers a Jenkins Pipeline.
 The webhook service either sends the `task.started` event or let your pipeline build and send it.

 [Sample code here](Jenkinsfile.sample).